Last updated: August 3, 2026

 Overview of Data Access

-Internode only accesses data explicitly authorized by the user via OAuth permissions.
+Internode only accesses data explicitly authorized through ordinary user OAuth permissions or, where applicable, Google Workspace domain-wide delegation.
 Access is limited to the minimum scopes required to provide clearly defined features.
 We do not sell user data, use it for advertising, or access data without user initiation.

-All integrations are optional and can be revoked at any time from the user’s Google Account settings.
+Ordinary OAuth integrations are optional and can be revoked at any time from the user’s Google Account settings.
+Domain-wide delegation is authorized and revoked by a Google Workspace administrator through the Google Admin console.

 Sharing, Transfer, and Disclosure of Data